-Carla's fight for her own survival takes a back seat when a pod of orcas becomes trapped in a nearby inlet.
-Hordes of eager whale watchers crowd onto the small body of water for a closer look.
+Her fight for her own survival takes a back seat when a pod of orcas becomes trapped in a nearby inlet.

-Nathan, a marine biologist who arrives to observe the whales, needs volunteers to help protect them and Carla steps up.
-The abundant salmon supply dwindles day by day as concerns for the orcas' health mount.
+The abundant salmon supply shrinks day by day as concerns for the health of the whales increase.
 Time is running out.
-Why they don't leave the way they came in is anyone's guess.
-Carla has an idea of how to free them but to succeed she must end her isolation to stand up for the majestic whales and for herself.
+Why they won't leave the way they came in is anyone's guess.
+Carla has an idea of how to free them but to succeed she must heal old wounds before she can stand up for the majestic whales...and for herself.

 My story "Funeral Pie" appears in the final print version of this publication.
 The Lindenwood Review: A Journal of Literary Prose continues to appear online.
 You can read it here for free.